The dynamical degree of billiards in an algebraic curve: Abstract

 \section{Abstract}

-We introduce an algebraic formulation of billiards on plane curves $C_0$ over algebraically closed fields, extending Glutsyuk's complex billiards.
-For any nondegenerate algebraic curve $C_0$ of degree $d \geq 2$, algebraic billiards is a rational $(d-1)$-to-$(d-1)$ surface correspondence on the space of unit cotangent vectors based on $C_0$.
-We prove that the dynamical degree of the billiards correspondence is at most an explicit cubic algebraic integer $\rho_d < d^2 - d - 3$, depending only on the degree $d$ of $C_0$.
-As a corollary, for general real algebraic curves, the topological entropy of the classical billiards map is at most $\log \rho_d$.
+We introduce an algebraic formulation of billiards on plane curves over algebraically closed fields, extending Glutsyuk's complex billiards.
+Given an algebraic plane curve $C$ of degree $d \geq 2$, algebraic billiards is a rational $(d-1)$-to-$(d-1)$ surface correspondence on the space of unit tangent vectors based on $C$.
+We prove that the dynamical degree of the billiards correspondence is at most an explicit cubic algebraic integer $\rho_d < 2d^2 - d - 3$, depending on the degree $d$ of $C$.
+As a corollary, for smooth real algebraic curves, the topological entropy of the classical billiards map is at most $\log \rho_d$.
 We further show that the billiards correspondence satisfies the singularity confinement property and preserves a natural $2$-form.
 To prove our bounds, we construct a birational model that partially resolves the indeterminacy of algebraic billiards.